General Import Troubleshooting

 Steps for getting patient data to import from a biometer (IOL Master, Lenstar, etc) into HICSOAP.

 Read the configuration directions carefully to make sure the import is configured correctly.
 The most common problem is the biometer losing its export configuration or never configuring a new installation to do the import.

 The biometer needs to be on.

 You do have to click buttons to make the import happen.
 It doesn't happen automatically.
 Those buttons are LOCATE PATIENT -> IMPORT PATIENTS -> OK.

 When importing, you can choose to import just the last 7 days, 30 days, or all time.
-Please choose ALL TIME to see if that helps.
+Please try ALL TIME.